Faucette/rs-lisp/README.md

-lisp
+lambda
 =====

-a lisp in rust
+a lambda in rust